Cost & Payment Information

 All loans are not credited to the student's account until the funds are received from the lender.

-Federal Direct Stafford and Federal Perkins loan awards require a signed Master Promissory Note (MPN).
-Until the student comes into the Financial Aid or Business Office to sign the MPN the loan cannot be processed.
+The Federal Direct Loan requires a signed Master Promissory Note (MPN).
+Until the student signs the MPN the loan cannot be processed.

 - Federal Direct PLUS loans are completed by the parent.
-If a parent is denied for a Federal Direct PLUS loan, the student may be eligible for an additional Federal Direct Stafford award.
-But for the student to be eligible in any given year, the parent must apply each year.
+If a parent is denied for a Federal Direct PLUS loan, the student may be eligible for an additional Federal Direct Loan.
+For the student to be eligible in any given year, the parent must apply each year.

-Alternative loans can be used to pay any remaining balance after the initial aid award.
-Alternative loans require an additional application and documentation with the lender.
+Private loans can be used to pay any remaining balance after the initial aid award.
+Private loans require an additional application and documentation with the lender.
 This process must occur directly between the student/co-signer and the lender.
 Students may use any lender of their choosing.
 Student Financial Services has information about some lenders here.

-Earnings under the Work Study Program are paid to students by check on the 10th of each month.
+Earnings under the Work Study Program are paid to students by direct deposit or check on the 10th of each month.
 Do not use work study earnings in calculating your balance owed.

-The Federal Direct Stafford Student Loan is normally disbursed in two installments, the first half Fall Semester, and the second half Spring Semester.
-Federal Direct loans are disbursed directly to the University, as are most private loans.
-Any disbursed by checks must be endorsed by the student borrower before they can be applied to the student’s account.
+The Federal Direct Loan is normally disbursed in two installments, the first half for Fall Semester, and the second half for Spring Semester.
+Federal Direct Loans are disbursed directly to the University, as are most private loans.
+Any loans disbursed by checks must be endorsed by the student borrower before they can be applied to the student’s account.